Stainless steel etching -- How To

 I currently use a substance called Positive Q20 from Contact Chemie Rasstatt in Germany.
 It is used for PCB manufacture on a small scale.
 It is a spray which you coat the area with and then bake on at 80 °CC.
 You then put a transfer of your logo or picture and photo etch with a UV lamp.
 Then you use caustic to remove the dark part of the image.
 Ferric Chloride (also used for electronics) is then used to etch the dark area.
 You can also use the 12 v DC source and salt water.
 The secret is that the chemical allows very sharp outlines.Michael Lee

 Ed. note: Abdul's and Michael's followups are helpful, but they talk about still another use of etching: photo etching ... so we left this thread to discuss photo etching and opened a new thread as letter 52957 to continue the discussion on metallograpic etching.

-Q. A half and half mixture of 35% Hydrogen Peroxide [linked by editor to product info at Amazon] (mole fraction 0.1850) and hydrochloric acid works very well on copper and brass. ¿Would it work on stainless steel too?Antonio Garcia
+Q. A half and half mixture of hydrogen peroxide (mole fraction 0.1850) and hydrochloric acid works very well on copper and brass. ¿Would it work on stainless steel too?Antonio Garcia

 - Puerto del Rosario, Las Palmas, Spain